Approximate perfect fluid solutions with quadrupole moment: Abstract

 \section{Abstract}

 We investigate the interior Einstein's equations in the case of a static, axially symmetric, perfect fluid source.
 We present a particular line element that is specially suitable for the investigation of this type of interior gravitational fields.
 Assuming that the deviation from spherically symmetry is small, we linearize the corresponding line element and field equations and find several classes of vacuum and perfect fluid solutions.
-We find physically meaningful spacetimes by imposing appropriate matching conditions.
+We find some particular approximate solutions by imposing appropriate matching conditions.